mertfozzy/Cricket-Score-Display/README.md

 That program developed on DevC++ IDE.

-All the codes are written by me.
+All the codes are created by me.
 That's not a quote.

 Program can be a bit mistaken.
 I try to fix bugs daily.